dengxian-xreal/xreal.github.io/docs/13_Rendering/0_Warping.md

   FocusManager performs the following operations in each frame:
     - Executes Physics.Raycast from the head center along the forward direction to obtain the hit target.
-    - Provides plane information to the NRSDK runtime based on the hit target.
+    - Provides plane information to the XREAL SDK runtime based on the hit target.
       To ensure Automatic Planar Reprojection works correctly, make sure that the Physics.Raycast can hit the visual object in the scene.
 Which means:
       - You must attach an appropriate collider to the visual gameobject;
-      - In the current NRSDK implementation, FocusManager performs a raycast with a max distance of 100 meters.
+      - In the current XREAL SDK implementation, FocusManager performs a raycast with a max distance of 100 meters.
 If your visual gameobject is placed beyond this distance, you can modify the maxDistance to fit your needs.

 Choosing the appropriate reprojection method is crucial for improving the display stability of AR applications.
 Developers should decide which method to use based on the specific needs of the application and scene characteristics, and optimize accordingly.